The island shapes were meant to resemble the general character of the ASUS logotype. From a graphic design standpoint,

 Preliminary pen on paper sketch was only used briefly to get the 3D model going.
 (I don't keep it, but the point is that pen on paper focuses my mind.)

-Parts of the model which required image based texturing were UV unwrapped.
-Then, the texture layouts were made in Affinity Designer (an Illustrator alternative) and in Photoshop.
+Parts of the model which required image-based texturing were UV unwrapped.
+Then, the texture layouts were made in Affinity Designer (an Illustrator alternative) and Photoshop.

-Overall the concept translated very well to production ready model.
+Overall the concept translated very well to the production-ready model.
 That task was carried out by a third party.
 The most notable concession was made where the feet meet the bottom panels - form was traded for stability.